 Block Captain Resources

-The following information has been made available for San Mateo community members who are currently serving as a Block Captain for their Neighborhood Watch program.
-If your block is not part of Neighborhood Watch and you live in the City of San Mateo find out how to get the program started.
+The following information has been made available for San Mateo community members who are currently serving as a block captain for their Neighborhood Watch program.
+If your block is not part of Neighborhood Watch and you live in the city of San Mateo, find out how to get started by emailing us today.

 San Mateo Block Captains

-We appreciate your time and commitment to the Neighborhood Watch program and hope that the following information assists you in your role as Block Captain.
-Send an email to Community Policing should you have questions or need additional resources to help make your Neighborhood Watch program successful.
+We appreciate your time and commitment to the Neighborhood Watch program and hope that the following information assists you in your role as block captain.
+Send an email or give us a call at (650) 522-7791 should you have questions or need additional resources to help make your Neighborhood Watch program successful.

-The responsibilities of a Neighborhood Watch Block Captain include holding block gatherings, maintaining a roster of block members, educating new residents on the program, and more.
-Block Captains' Role and Responsibilities
+The responsibilities of a Neighborhood Watch Block Captain includes holding block gatherings, maintaining a roster of block members, educating new residents on the program, and more.

 - Crime Prevention and Personal Safety